- Students who have concerns that are academic in nature are encouraged to make every attempt to resolve their situation at the faculty level.

 - Next, students would have the option to appeal to the director, supervisor or manager of a particular department/office and then to the respective assistant, associate or senior vice president regarding their concerns.

 - If necessary, final appeals would then be made to the appropriate vice president.

 Students have the option of addressing their circumstances by utilizing reporting and/or formal grievance channels at the University.
 Some of these pathways include the following:

-Any concerns involving discrimination against or harassment based upon a protected class and students who are victims of sexual harassment, sexual violence or intimate partner violence should be directed to the Office of Equal Opportunity Services, while violations of the Student Code of Conduct should be filed with Student Conduct and Community Standards.
-Any concerns or actions that you believe may pose a risk of harm or danger to self or others should be directed to the Behavioral Intervention Team.
+Questions pertaining to accommodations for students who are pregnant or have pregnancy related conditions, any concerns involving discrimination against or harassment based upon a protected class and students who are victims of sexual harassment, sexual violence or intimate partner violence should be directed to the Office of Equal Opportunity Services.
+Violations of the Student Code of Conduct should be filed with Student Conduct and Community Standards and any concerns or actions that you believe may pose a risk of harm or danger to self or others should be directed to the Behavioral Intervention Team.